Mixed Motives and Geometric Representation Theory in Equal Characteristic: Mixed Stratified Tate Motives

+\begin{theorem}[Tilting for weight zero motives] Let $(X,\Ss)$ be an affinely Whitney--Tate stratified variety, such that all objects of $\DMT{\Ss}{X}_{w=0}$ are additionally pointwise pure.
+Then there is an equivalence of categories, called \emph{tilting},

+\end{theorem} \begin{proof} As heart of a weight structure, $\DMT{\Ss}{X}_{w=0}$ generates $\DMT{\Ss}{X}$ as a triangulated category.
+Together with Lemma \ref{lem:pointwisepuremorphism} this allows us to apply Theorem \ref{thm:tiltinggeneral} and the statement follows. \end{proof} We want to remark that the tilting equivalence can also be stated in the form of a \emph{formality} theorem. \begin{theorem}[Formality] The last theorem can also be stated as natural equivalence

-where the right hand side denotes the dg-derived category of the formal (equipped with a trivial differential) graded dg-algebra where $L$ is a direct sum of objects $L_i$ generating $\DMT{\Ss}{X}_{w=0}$ with respect to direct sum, shifts, $(n)[2n]$, and isomorphism. \end{theorem}
+where the right hand side denotes the dg-derived category of graded modules of the formal (equipped with a trivial differential) graded dg-algebra where $L$ is a direct sum of objects $L_i$ generating $\DMT{\Ss}{X}_{w=0}$ with respect to direct sum, shifts, $(n)[2n]$, and isomorphism. \end{theorem}